dgaydukov/exchange-core/README.md

 There are 2 types of tests in this project:
 * unit tests - where we test only source code.
 All code except `MatchingEngine` covered by unit tests.
 * integration test - where we actually run the app, send incoming messages & listen for outgoing.
 Good candidate here is `MatchingEngine` class.
 Cause to test it you have to run it, provide 2 queues and send messages into `inbound` queue and verify that you receive messages in the `outbound` queue.
-* Since we have 2 orderbooks - and both implement same interface and are expected to behave the same way, I've created [parametrized test](https://github.com/dgaydukov/exchange-core/blob/master/src/test/java/com/exchange/core/matching/orderbook/OrderBookTest.java#L26) where I run all the tests at the same time for 2 orderbooks, using Junit `@ParameterizedTest` annotation
+* Since we have 2 order books - and both implement same interface and are expected to behave the same way, I've created [parametrized test](https://github.com/dgaydukov/exchange-core/blob/master/src/test/java/com/exchange/core/matching/orderbook/OrderBookTest.java#L26) where I run all the tests at the same time for 2 orderbooks, using Junit `@ParameterizedTest` annotation

 ### Exchange architecture
-example of Exchange components (based of https://www.youtube.com/watch?v=b1e4t2k2KJY):
+Example of exchange components (based on https://www.youtube.com/watch?v=b1e4t2k2KJY):
 * primary me with order book per instrument (add/cancel/replace) -  on average `cancel` requests take up to 40%
 * message bus (in-memory but can be used aeron) - use multicast so once event happen (like execution) all component can receive it at the same time and return to clients
   * drop copy (of some specific clients)